 Clean installing or restoring a Mac offline with USB pen drive

-Pick the USB drive with the label “Install macOS Mojave or High Sierra” and follow on-screen instructions to complete the installation.
+Pick the USB drive starting with the label “Install macOS” and follow on-screen instructions to complete the installation.
 If you need, use the Disk Utility to format the drive for doing a clean install.